hanabi/hanabi.github.io/README.md

 ### The Setup Finesse

 * In the *Early Game*, it is common to clue a 5 on slot 1 as a *Setup Clue*.
 This is usually followed up by a *Finesse* or *Bluff* on the new *Finesse Position* (slot 2).
-* However, if the *Setup Clue* is never followed up, the player who recieved the *Setup Clue* should blind-play their new *Finesse Position* card.
+* However, if the *Setup Clue* is never followed up, the player who received the *Setup Clue* should blind-play their new *Finesse Position* card.

 ### Cluing Off-Chop 2s